How Interest Rates Affect the Housing Market

 “For prospective home shoppers, rising interest rates essentially mean that it’s time to look at your personal finances and act,” said Carly Wimer, the vice president of mortgage lending at Guaranteed Rate.
 “The historically low interest rates we experienced during the COVID-19 pandemic were never intended to be permanent; they were simply part of the Federal Reserve’s plan to provide temporary relief to the economy during the COVID-19 pandemic and prevent a total economic collapse.

 “Interest rates started increasing in November 2021, when the Federal Reserve started scaling back on their pandemic relief efforts.
 As interest rates continue to rise, it’s important that prospective home shoppers remain calm and speak to trusted financial experts about their options.”
+See how interest rates affect the housing market.

 The Financial Impact of Interest Rate Increases